PPLSOpenResearch/PPLSOpenResearch.github.io/docs/guides/data_storage.md

 **The bad**

 The web interface is a little buggy to use, often I get a 503 error and have to reload on first landing.
 Upload can take about 1 minute per Gb.
-You have to wait a couple of days for the curtion team to check things before you get the live link.
+You have to wait a couple of days for the curation team to check things before you get the live link.

 ## DataVault